-- a) neither of the parties in question is already married to another person, either in this country or elsewhere; - b) the parties in question are not related to each other to a degree that would constitute an impediment [a degree less (or closer) than the third (3rd), or third cousins]; - c) if either or both parties are widowed, they have presented the death certificate(s) of the deceased spouse(s); - d) if either or both of the parties have been previously married in the Orthodox Church, they have obtained ecclesiastical as well as civil divorce(s); and
+- a) neither of the parties in question is already married to another person, either in this country or elsewhere; - b) the parties in question are not related to each other to a degree that would constitute an impediment [a degree less (or closer) than the third (3rd), or third cousins]; - c) if either or both parties are widowed, they have presented the death certificate(s) of the deceased spouse(s); - d) if either or both of the parties have been previously married in the Orthodox Church, they have obtained ecclesiastical, as well as civil, divorce(s); and

 - e) a civil marriage license has been obtained from civil authorities. - 2.
-No person may marry more than three times in the Church, with permission for a third marriage granted only with extreme oikonomia (economy, i.e., ecclesiastical discretion). - 3.
-In cases involving the marriage of Orthodox and non-Orthodox Christians, the latter must have been baptized with a Trinitarian baptism, in water, in the Name of the Father and the Son and the Holy Spirit.
+No person may marry more than three times in the Church, with permission for a third marriage granted only with extreme oikonomia (economy, i.e., ecclesiastical dispensation). - 3.
+In cases involving the marriage of Orthodox and non-Orthodox Christians, the latter must have been baptized with a Trinitarian baptism, with water, in the Name of the Father and the Son and the Holy Spirit.

-IMPORTANT NOTE: A non-Orthodox Christian who marries an Orthodox Christian in the Orthodox Church does not thereby become a member of the Orthodox Church, and may not receive the Sacraments, including Holy Communion, or be buried by the Church, serve on the Parish Council, or vote in parish assemblies or elections.
-To participate in the Church's life, one must be received into the Church by the Sacrament of Baptism or, in the case of persons baptized with water in the Name of the Holy Trinity, following a period of instruction, by Chrismation.
+IMPORTANT NOTE: A non-Orthodox Christian who marries an Orthodox Christian in the Orthodox Church does not thereby automatically become a member of the Orthodox Church, and may not receive the Sacraments, including Holy Communion, or be buried by the Church, serve on the Parish Council, or vote in parish assemblies or elections.
+To fully participate in the life of the Church, one must be received into the Church either by the Sacrament of Baptism or, in the case of persons already baptized with water in the Name of the Holy Trinity, following a period of instruction, by Chrismation.

-Also, canonical and theological reasons preclude the Orthodox Church from performing the Sacrament of Marriage for couples where one partner is Orthodox and the other partner is a non-Christian.
-As such, Orthodox Christians choosing to enter such marriages fall out of good standing with their Church and are unable to actively participate in the sacramental life of the Church.
-While this stance may seem confusing and rigid, it is guided by the Orthodox Church's love and concern for its members' religious and spiritual well-being.
+Also, Canon Law precludes the celebration of the Sacrament of Marriage for couples where one partner is Orthodox and the other partner is an unbaptized, non-Christian.

+Finally, any Orthodox Christian married outside the Church, including to a Trinitarian Christian, or even another Orthodox Christian, falls out of good standing with the Church and is unable to actively participate in the sacramental life of the Church.